December 12, 2023

 Because most tax deductions and tax credits are subject to eligibility requirements, the IRS typically expects certain documentations with your tax return to show that you’re qualified to claim them.
 This is why good tax recordkeeping is important (try not to use the “receipts-in-a-shoebox” method).

-Also keep in mind that the availability of any tax deduction or credit, along with their eligibility rules, is always subject to change, as Congress has the power to modify or eliminate them.
+Also keep in mind that the availability of any tax deduction or credit, along with their eligibility rules, is always subject to change, as Congress has the power to modify or eliminate them at any time.
 So it’s a good idea to check in with the IRS or a tax professional if you’re unsure about a certain deduction or credit.

 This article is for informational purposes only and is not a substitute for individualized professional tax advice.
 Individuals should consult their own tax advisor for matters specific to their own taxes.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA and Goldman Sachs & Co.
 LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates.
 Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.